Exeter incident: Norman Muscarello

-After arriving at the police station and hearing Muscarello's story, Bertrand decided to drive back to the Dining farm with Muscarello to investigate the field where he had seen the lights.
+After arriving at the police station and hearing Muscarello's similar story, Bertrand decided to drive to the Dining farm with Muscarello to investigate the field where he had seen the lights.

 Officers Bertrand and Hunt

-Bertrand drove Muscarello back to the area of his sighting.
-From Bertrand's patrol car they at first saw nothing unusual.
-However, when they left the car and walked into the field and towards the woods where Muscarello had first seen the lights, some horses in a nearby corral began kicking the fence and sides of a barn, making loud, frightened noises; dogs in the area also began barking and howling.
+After Bertrand drove Muscarello back to the area of his sighting, they at first saw nothing unusual; however, when they left the car and walked into the field and towards the woods where Muscarello had first seen the lights, some horses in a nearby corral became frightened and began neighing loudly, kicking the fence and sides of a barn; dogs in the area also began barking and howling.
 Bertrand and Muscarello then saw an object slowly rise from the trees beyond the corral.
 Bertrand described the UFO as "this huge, dark object as big as a barn over there, with red flashing lights on it."
 The object moved silently towards them, swaying back and forth.
 Instinctively remembering his police training, Bertrand dropped to one knee, drew his revolver, and pointed it at the object.
 He then decided that shooting would not be wise, so he reholstered the revolver, grabbed Muscarello, and both ran back to the patrol car.
 Bertrand radioed another Exeter policeman, David Hunt, for assistance, and while the two waited in the car for Hunt to arrive they continued to observe the object.
 According to UFO historian Jerome Clark, Bertrand and Muscarello "observed the object as it hovered 100 feet away and at 100 feet altitude.
 It rocked back and forth.
 The pulsating red lights flashed in rapid sequence, first from right to left, then left to right, each cycle consuming no more than two seconds; the [local] animals continued to act agitated."
-The object was still there when Hunt arrived, and he also watched it.
-The object finally rose over the trees and disappeared.
+The object was still there when Hunt arrived a few minutes later and he also watched it.
+Finally, the object rose over the trees and disappeared.
 Hunt soon heard the engines of a B-47 bomber as it flew overhead, and he later told journalist John G. Fuller that "You could tell the difference" between the UFO and the bomber, "there was no comparison."
-All three men drove back to the Exeter police station and immediately filed separate reports on what they had seen.
+The three men drove back to the Exeter police station and immediately filed separate reports on what they had seen.
 Bertrand then drove Muscarello home and told his mother about the incident.